MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/L00/Lab00_Setup_Environment.md

 ### Task 1 - Configure Power Automate Desktop

-Power Automate Desktop is installed by default on Windows 11, but you will need to signin and configure the environment.
+Power Automate Desktop is installed by default on Windows 11, but you will need to sign in and configure the environment.

 1. Open  **Power Automate Desktop**.